shivammehta25/Match-TTSG/README.md

 audio {
   margin: 0.5em;
 }

+td img {
+  position: relative;
+  margin: 0 auto;
+  max-width: 650px;
+  padding: 5px;
+  border: 0px;
+}
 </style>

 <script>

   transcript_audio_only = {
-    1: "I mean it it's not that I'm against it it's just that I just don't have the time and I just sometimes I'm not bothered and that sort of stuff."
+    1: "I mean it it's not that I'm against it it's just that I just don't have the time and I just sometimes I'm not bothered and that sort of stuff.",
+    2: "And then a few weeks later after that my parents were away my granny was minding us and again I don't know why I told my brother to do this but I was like here.",
+    3: "But I remember once my parents were just downstairs in the kitchen and this is when mobile phones just began coming out.
+So, like my oldest brother and my oldest sister had a mobile phone each I'm pretty sure.",
+    4: "If you like touched it, it was excruciatingly sore.
+And I went up to the teachers I was like look I'm after like really damaging my finger I might have to go to the doctors."
   }

   function play_audio(filename, audio_id,  condition_name, transcription){